Cable Tie Organizer: Taming the Tangled Mess

 Before you start tying, take a moment to prepare.

-- Label Cables: Use small labels (even masking tape works in a pinch) to identify each end of a cable.
-This is a game-changer for troubleshooting.
+• Label Cables: Use small labels (even masking tape works in a pinch) to identify each end of a cable.
+This is a major upgrade for troubleshooting.

 Bundle Strategically